mopidy/mopidy/README.rst

 **Pick your favorite client**

-You and the people around you can all connect their favorite MPD or web client to the Mopidy server to search for music and manage the playlist together.
+You and the people around you can all connect your favorite MPD or web client to the Mopidy server to search for music and manage the playlist together.
 With a browser or MPD client, which is available for all popular operating systems, you can control the music from any phone, tablet, or computer.